brianfrankcooper/YCSB/ignite/README.md

          > outputload.txt
 Note: '10.0.0.1' is ip address of one of hosts where was started Apache Ignite nodes.

-Run the workload test with IgniteClient:
+Run the workload test with ignite:

     .bin/ycsb run ignite -p hosts="10.0.0.1"
          -s -P workloads/workloada \